 Cons: The cons are few and minor ones.
 First, no concrete tees-they may be added in the near future? (another boy scout project?)
 No Trash cans-bring it in, take it out!
 Benches-just two or three would be great, Especially on the back 9.

 Other Thoughts: Enter off Hazel Dell,south of 131st St. Between the softball fields,to "The Barn".
 The front 9 holes are more rolling mounts than hills.The front 9 RED tees play just under 200',when in the "A" placement.
 Perfect for kids,families and new players.
 The front 9 BLUE tees play an avg.
 285', when in the "A" placement.
 Which makes for a great avg. for the kids & new players to take that first step in testing their game.
 It's an ego boost for most other players.
 The front 9 RED tees play an avg.
 235', when in the "B" placement.
 This configuration, on some holes, makes for tougher putts.
 The front 9 BLUE tees play an avg.
 317', when in the "B" placement.
 The back 9 holes are more rolling hills than mounts.
 RED tees play an avg.
 250', when in the "A" placement.
 The back 9 RED tees play an avg.
 273', when in the "B" placement.
 The back 9 BLUE tees avg.
 345',when in the "A" placement.
 The back 9 BLUE tees avg.
 383', when in the "B" placement.
 This configuration is not only the longest, but also has the most drastic elevation changes.
 The first few times you play use a spotter! on holes #2-from the blue tee. #4 if the DISCatcher is in the "B" placement. #5 from the blue tee.
 Better safe than sorry!
 The Cross country course runs close to the holes.
 More trees are planned and better directional signs are too.
 Until then turn right after #2, walk over the cross country course to get to #3.
 From #3 DISCatcher go left.
 From #4 DISCatcher go left, use the cross country trail to #5, look for the tunnel shot,it will be on the right.
 For #5 red tee go down the tunnel.
 A "Speed round" took me 30 mintues to play the front 9 and 40 to play the back 9.
 5 minutes from Dr. James A. Dillon DGC.
 Since the huge grassy tee areas have movable red & blue markers, take in consideration the hole distance was measured from the front of the tee.
 So, add the needed distance to where the red & blue markers actually are.
+Concrete tees have been added on 12 Holes.
+The remaining are scheduled to be installed by winter 2017!
 Last, but not least, a BIG thanks to Connor.
 I hope this project gives you your Scout badge!

 11 of 14 people found this review helpful.